realworldocaml/book/en/variables-and-functions.md

 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 45))
 ```

-It turns out this order of listing matters.
-In particular, if we
+It turns out this order matters.
+In particular, if we define a
-define a function that has a different order
+function that has a different order

 ```frag
 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 46))